HevaWu/HevaWu.github.io/_posts/2022-03-26-Flutter-Study-Memo.md

   - for `AppBar` and `TabBar`, widget needs to expose a preferred or default size
 - `WillPopScope` calback when user attempts to dismiss the enclosing ModalRoute
 - `AlertDialog` to show alert dialog
-- `BoxDecoration` add borderRadius, color decoration
+- `BoxDecoration`, decorative way to draw a box, add borderRadius, color decoration
 - `ElevatedButton`, material design, buttons to add dimension to otherwise mosftly flat layout
 - `MaterialStateProperty`, interface for class resolve to value of T based on widget interactive state(`MaterialState`)
 - `StatefulWidget` contains property `mounted`, check if this state object is currently in a tree